If I asked you to suck on a bit of mercury for a couple of years, would you do it?

 - Dosage of Vitamin C powder is 75% of your saturation point from day one.
 So if it took you 12 teaspoons for you to reach your “saturation point,” then on the second and third day after your amalgam removal, you will take 9 teaspoons.

 After these initial days, I would recommend taking the rest of the supplements that you started with, at their normal dosages, until you finish the bottles.
-If for any reason you do not feel yourself, you may have had toxic exposure and will need to detox for up to 6 months to get any mercury out of your system.
+If for any reason you do not feel like yourself, you may have had toxic exposure and will need to detox for up to 6 months to get any mercury out of your system.
 Make sure to repeat steps 1-3 every time you have an amalgam filling removed.

 Karack’s Oil Treatment: Hold a mouthful of unrefined sesame oil (from a dark bottle) in your mouth for 3-10 minutes, intermittently swishing it around, “chewing it,” and gargling.
 When you can’t hold it any longer (without serious drooling!), spit it out.
 Then gargle and rinse with salt and baking soda, and brush your teeth.
 Do this treatment daily for 3-6 months after all amalgams have been removed.
 The change in oil color from golden to white as well as the change of texture from thick to thin you’ll notice upon spitting out the oil indicates the degree of lipophilic (fat-loving) toxic chemicals, metals, and microbes that have been absorbed into the oil from the oral mucosa, as well as throughout the entire body as the blood circulates through the oral mucosa.
 Environmentally sensitive individuals particularly like the chemical-clearing effects of Dr. Karack’s Ayurvedic sesame oil treatment.